indiepopart/okta-blog/_source/_posts/2023-07-27-spring-boot-graphql-react.md

 ```shell
 auth0 test token -a https://<your-auth0-domain>/api/v2/
 ```

+Select the **CLI Login Testing** app or any available client when prompted, you don't need to select any scope.
+You will also be prompted to open a browser window and log in with a user credential.

 With HTTPie, send a request to the API server using a bearer access token: